CHICKENS: No more updates for 2022, recommend ordering assortments.

 We maintain a large number of full size chicken breeds.
 Our assortments are nothing like anywhere else as you are more than likely to get more rare breeds than common ones.
 You will get a great chance to experience rare and heritage poultry without a great outlay of expense.
 In fact I always recommend to first time chicken raiser to get an assortment and explore the world on their own and ignore all the internet reviews and recommendations on a particular breed.
 Do your own research and find your own favorite that matches with your climate, lifestyle, and personal interests.

-ASSORTED CHICKENS: Chicks $1.50 each.
-(100 per hatch) This assortment may be made up from any of the breeds of large fowl chicks listed in our catalog.
+ASSORTED CHICKENS: Chicks $1.75 each.
+(100 maximum per hatch) This assortment may be made up from any of the breeds of large fowl chicks listed in our catalog.
 You may receive anything from the most common to the rarest, depending upon what is left after specific breed orders have been filled.
 An order for 25 chicks will usually include 4 or 5 different breeds.
-Available from March 23 through October 19.
+Available from April 5 through October 18.

-SUPER ASSORTED CHICKENS: Chicks $1.15 each ( 100 per hatch) Can be any of the full size breeds we offer.
+SUPER ASSORTED CHICKENS: Chicks $1.25 each ( 100 maximum per hatch) Can be any of the full size breeds we offer.
 Will usually contain at least 6 breeds in an order of 25, but can contain more than 10 breeds.
-Available from March 9 through October 19.
+Available all season as supply allows

 ASSORTED AMERAUCANAS: This assortment may be made up from any of the Ameraucanas.
-Chicks $3.00 each (15 maximum per hatch) SOLD OUT THROUGH JUNE 28
+Chicks $4.00 each (15 maximum per hatch) SOLD OUT THROUGH JUNE 28

 ASSORTED AMERICANS:This assortment may be made up from any of the breeds listed under American, Chantecler, Giants or Wyandottes.
-Chicks $2.00 each ( 25)
+Chicks $2.50 each ( maximum of 25 per hatch)

 ASSORTED CHANTECLERS: This assortment may be made up from any of the 4 Chantecler varieties.
 Chicks $5.00 each ( maximum 10 per hatch)

 ASSORTED GIANTS: This assortment may be made up from any of the 3 Giants varieties.
-Chicks $2.50 each (10)
+Chicks $3.00 each (maximum of 10 per hatch)

-ASSORTED WYANDOTTES: This assortment may be made up from any of the Wyandotte varieties.
-Chicks $2.50 each (10)
+ASSORTED SCANDINAVIAN: This assortment may be made up from any of the Scandinavian varieties.
+Chicks $3.50 each (maximum of 20 per hatch)

 ASSORTED ASIATIC: This assortment may be made up from any of the breeds listed under Asiatic.
-Chicks $2.50 each (10)
+Chicks $3.50 each (maximum of 10 per hatch)

 ASSORTED ENGLISH: This assortment may be made up from any of the breeds listed under English, Sussex, Orpingtons and

 ASSORTED SUSSEX: This assortment may be made up from any of the varieties of Sussex.
-Chicks $2.00 each (15)
+Chicks $4.00 each ( maximum of 15 per hatch)

 ASSORTED ORPINGTONS: This assortment may be made up from any of the varieties of Orpingtons.
-Chicks $2.25 each (20)
+Chicks $3.00 each ( maximum of 20 per hatch)

 ASSORTED DORKINGS: This assortment may be made up from any of the varieties of Dorkings.
 Chicks $6.00 each ( maximum 0f 10 per hatch) SOLD OUT FOR 2022

 ASSORTED MEDITERRANEAN: This assortment may be made up from any of the breeds listed under Mediterranean, Minorcas or Leghorns.
-Chicks $1.75 each (25)
+Chicks $2.25 each (maximum of 25 per hatch)

 ASSORTED MINORCAS: This assortment may be made up from any of the varieties of Minorcas.
-Chicks $3.00 each (15)
+Chicks $3.50 each ( maximum of 15 per hatch)

 ASSORTED LEGHORNS: This assortment may be made up from any of the varieties of Leghorns.
-Chicks $2.00 each (25)
+Chicks $2.25 each ( maximum of 25 per hatch)

 ASSORTED CRESTED: This assortment may be made up from any of the breeds under the Crested category.
-Chicks $2.00 each (15)
+Chicks $3.00 each (maximum of 10 per hatch)

 ASSORTED ORIENTALS: This assortment may be made up from any of the breeds listed under Oriental.
-Chicks $3.00 each (15)
+Chicks $4.00 each ( maximum of 15 per hatch)

 ASSORTED CONTINENTALS: This assortment may be made up from any of the breeds listed under Continental.
-Chicks $2.50 each (25)
+Chicks $3.25 each ( maximum of 25 per hatch)

-Use shipping rate for 25 chicks (equivalent) for each order and send separate shipping payment for each Farmyard Assortment ordered.
 If you order more than one of these assortments, we can not guarantee they will be shipped on the same day.
-If they are shipped together, we will send extra birds.
-May be our choice of bantams, chicks, ducks, geese, guineas, or turkeys.
+May be our choice of bantams, chicks, ducks, geese or guineas.
 The Farmyard Assortment can be all of one particular type of poultry.
 There are no guarantees that you will get a mixture of all the different types of poultry.
 It might be all chicks, all ducklings, etc. Or, it might be a combination of many different things.
 There are no guarantees on hatch dates as these are filled with whatever is left after all orders for specific breeds and assortments have been filled.
 These are not generally available until the first part of May.
 You can kind of think of these as a “grab bag” at a carnival.
 Whatever you get will be a surprise!!
 You will receive a named list of the contents of the shipment.
 The number of birds you get will vary depending upon what you get.
 (Example: Ducks & Geese are much larger than Bantams & Guineas and fill the box up faster.)
 You will get the “equivalent” of 25 chicks (or more)

-Use shipping rate for 25 chicks for each order and send separate shipping payment for each Mystery Assortment ordered.
 Occasionally we have some extras from genetic crossing experiments.
 I’ve long had an interest in genetics and, on occasion, I do some experimental crosses between breeds.
 This assortment can have anything from our projects (including also the occasional mis-marked egg or oddity).
 This is not a purebred collection.
 We only recommend this to someone who doesn’t care about breeds or breeding, but is either just wanting something for eggs or meat.
 The availability of this is sporadic and would only be available on the weeks when I don’t have time to keep any extras for further study.
 We reserve the right to fill in with a few pure breeds (if we have them) to fill this assortment.
 This assortment is not necessarily available at every hatch.
 Therefore, if you place an order for these, please be as flexible on shipping dates as possible.
 This assortment is only available as a unit of 25 chicks.
 This assortment is all full sized chickens - - - no bantams.
 SOLD OUT THROUGH JUNE 28

 Ameraucanas are sometimes called the “Easter Egg Chicken” because they lay green, blue or olive eggs as well as brown.
 Many places list “Araucanas” but they are really “Ameraucanas”.
 Araucanas are rumpless and have ear tufts (tufts of feathers that grow from the ear).
 Ameraucanas, however, have a tail and a beard or muff (which is a group of feathers located under the chin).
 Our mixed color Ameraucanas are not of APA Standard quality.
 They lay an assortment of colors of eggs though only eggs of “greenish” shades are incubated.
 Our Black Ameraucanas and Blue Ameraucanas are both selected for the APA Standard.
 While the APA Standard calls for a blue egg, I’ve yet to ever see in anyone’s Ameraucana flock what I would call a “blue” egg.
 Most I’ve seen are shades of “greenish blue”.
 This is why we list ours as laying a greenish blue egg.
 Ameraucanas have a pea comb.